 Ecological Sustainability: The careful management of vegetation, including planting shade trees and maintaining buffer planting, will contribute to ecological sustainability and create a more environmentally friendly park.

-Aesthetic Improvements: Replacing overgrown understory planting with low-maintenance plants and removing dead trees will lead to aesthetic improvements, creating a visually appealing and inviting park.
+Aesthetic Improvements: Replacing overgrown understory planting with low-maintenance plants will lead to aesthetic improvements, creating a visually appealing and inviting park.